A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Dieudonné theory

 \begin{definition} Let $\Es$ be an effective sheaf on $X_S$.
 Its associated Banach--Colmez space is defined to be the following $v$-sheaf

 \end{definition} \begin{remark} Given an effective sheaf $\Es$ on $X_S$, we will sometimes use the notation

 where $\tau$ is the map (\ref{eq: the map tau}).
 To make this rigorous, one would need to consider the associated $v$-sheaf $\Es_v = \Es \otimes_{\Os_{X_S}} \Os_{X_{S,v}}$ and apply the functor $\tau_*$ to this sheaf instead.
-However, we do not know whether $\nu_*\Es_v = \Es$ for the natural map of sites $\nu\colon X_{S,v} \rightarrow X_{S,\an}$.
-This can be reduced to the case where $\Es$ is a vector bundle, which would hold if $X_S$ was a good adic space, see Definition \ref{def: good adic spaces}.
-Nevertheless, one can view any effective sheaf $\Es$ as a perfect complex on $X_S$, and these satisfy $v$-descent with respect to $S$ by \cite[Prop.
+Alternatively, one can view any effective sheaf $\Es$ as a perfect complex on $X_S$, and these satisfy $v$-descent with respect to $S$ by \cite[Prop.
 2.4]{anschutz2021fourier}.
 This is enough to define a left exact functor $\tau_*$ on effective sheaves, with values in $v$-sheaves on $\Perf_S$.
 We will use this notation without comments in what follows. \end{remark}

 \begin{example} Consider the line bundle $\Os_{X_{S}}(1)$ with its modification (\ref{eq: sequence for OFF(1)})

 Then by the proof of \cite[II.2.2]{fargues2024geometrization}, passing to Banach--Colmez spaces yields back the sheaf of Example \ref{ex: univ cover of unipotent units}